taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 ## Witch Class Features
 ### Patron: The Lost Prince (Peace)
-You gain the Peacebond hex at first level, but your patron requires that you remain neutral to conflict when possible, and you cannot take an action that causes damage against creatures who have not damaged another in the last 24 hours.
-Gain the following patron spells:
+You gain the Peacebond hex at first level.
+Your patron requires that you remain neutral to conflict whenever possible, and you cannot take an action that causes damage against creatures who have not damaged another in the last 24 hours.
+Gain the following patron spells at the specified levels:
 	2. Sanctuary
 	4. Touch of Mercy
 	6. Mantle of Calm
 	8. Dismissal
-	10. Hymn of Mercy
+	10. Serenity
 	12. Word of Recall
-	14. Forcecage
+	14. Hymn of Peace
 	16. Euphoric Tranquility
 	18. Antipathy
 ### Familiar - Flowering Lattice